upstash/chatbox/README.md

 # ChatBox Widget for Next.js Apps

-Create a ChatBox Widget for your Next.js site like Intercom live chat.
+Create a ChatBox Widget (like Intercom live chat) for your Next.js app.
 When your website's visitor starts a session, the chat link is sent to your Slack channel.

 See [the demo](https://upstash-chatbox.vercel.app)

 Here the set up steps:

-### 1. Create Database and Environment Variables
+### 1. Create Upstash Redis

-The data will be stored at [Upstash Redis](https://upstash.com).
+We will use [Upstash Redis](https://upstash.com) to keep the data as well as messaging (Redis pub/sub).

 Create a free Redis database at [Upstash Console](https://console.upstash.com)